ivanbruel/todoapp/README.md

 ## Prologue

-Hopefully if this workshop went according to plan you've learned a bit of everything in regards to Objective-C, iOS, MVC, Storyboards, View Controllers, External Frameworks and etc.
+Hopefully if this workshop went according to plan you've learned a bit of everything in regards to Objective-C, iOS, MVC, Storyboards, View Controllers, External Frameworks, etc.

 If you want to learn a bit more about Objective-C and iOS development I suggest you look into: